At least I think it takes place there. Does it still count if it's an NYC from another dimension?

 - French TV had an extremely annoying variation on this trope in 1998.
-It was one single 20 seconds spot for Mercurochrome band-aids, which started by the slogan (which was "Mercurochrome, le pansement des héros" - "Mercurochrome, heroes' band-aids"), then a 10 second scene, then 3 times the slogan again.
-In 20 seconds you could hear 4 times the brand.
+It was one single 20 seconds spot for Mercurochrome band-aids, which started by the slogan (which was "Mercurochrome, le pansement des héros" - "Mercurochrome, heroes' band-aids"), then a 10 second scene, then the slogan 3 more times.
+This might have been a editing goof that ended up becoming a Throw It In moment for the advertising agency.
+In 20 seconds you could hear the brand name 4 times.
 Another version of the same ad had the 4 slogans at the end.
-Available here and here
+Available here and here.

 - TBS promoted Frank Caliendo's sketch comedy show Frank TV to such excess during the 2007 and 2008 Major League Baseball playoffs that one of the later ads referred to itself as part of a three-hour Frank TV promo, sometimes interrupted by baseball.

-- Brilliantly combined with Product Switcheroo Ad in this Pedigree Dentastix commercial.
+- Combined with Commercial Switcheroo in this Pedigree Dentastix commercial.
 The first commercial is for a ridiculous product called "Doggie Dentures", and the first thing the second one (which, by the way, has the same "setting" as the previous one) shows is a dog with a Dentastix treat in its mouth staring at the camera, while the announcer says, "You're...kidding, right?" as if in response to the previous commercial.

 - ESPN partners with certain college football conferences (particularly the SEC) to show some second or third-rate conference games on limited distribution networks; a viewer has to subscribe to the obscure channel the game is broadcast on or order it through Pay Per View.
 Unsurprisingly, these games have few sponsors, and throughout the three hours of Florida vs. Crappy Sun Belt Team Destined To Lose By 60 Points viewers will see the same commercials several times.